wolfeidau/aws-iot-go/README.md

 # iot-aws-go

-This is a small project illustrating how to use golang to provision then connect to the [Amazon Webservices IoT Service](https://aws.amazon.com/iot/).
+This is a small project illustrating how to use [golang](https://golang.org/) to provision then connect to the [Amazon Webservices IoT Service](https://aws.amazon.com/iot/).

-# preperation
+# prerequisites

+Firstly you need an Amazon Webservices (AWS) account to get started, I recommend this guide to get up and running with [Set Up an AWS Account and Create an Administrator User](http://docs.aws.amazon.com/lambda/latest/dg/setting-up.html).

-To get started with this project you will need to register an [Amazon Webservices](https://aws.amazon.com/) account and download some credentials.
-I recommend following the [aws cli setup](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html).
+I then recommend following the [aws cli setup](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) to configure your credentials.

 Once configured your credentials in the aws cli, and tested them, you are ready to follow the provision section below.

+*Note:* Make sure you enable the SES service before attempting to use IoT service, this MUST be activated otherwise you will get an error when you create a thing.

+# building

 Make sure you have `godep` installed and `$GOPATH/bin` is a in your `$PATH`.

 ```
 go get -u github.com/godep/godep
 ```

-# building

 Clone this project into your `$GOPATH`.